-The LTIP remuneration is based on the Division's post-tax US GAAP RoE over a three-year period and metrics associated with the wider Pacific Life group.
+The LTIP remuneration is based on the Division's post-tax US GAAP Return on Equity("RoE") over a three-year period and metrics associated with the wider Pacific Life group.
 Explicit arrangements are included to allow for non-payment in case of material adverse corporate or individual performance.